tempertemper/www.tempertemper.net/src/site/posts/2019-10-30--if-only-apples-voice-memos-did-transcription.md

 Apple's software's certainly capable of transcribing – I sometimes dictate a blog post by opening iA Writer and hitting the dictation button on the keyboard, but I focus too much on the text that's being produced to the point that it's not much quicker than typing.

-When Apple revamped Voice Memos in iOS 12 I searched in vain for an 'export to text' option of some sort; when iOS 13 arrived this year I had another look but—again—no sign of any transcription features.
+When Apple revamped Voice Memos in iOS 12 I searched in vain for an 'export to text' option of some sort; when iOS 13 arrived this year I had another look but---again---no sign of any transcription features.

 I thought I might be able to hack my way around it.
 Maybe a Siri Shortcut that transcribed a memo?
 Nope.
 Maybe I could play a memo on my Mac (now the they sync to Voice Memos on Catalina) with my phone held up to the speaker, iA Writer open and dictation enabled?
 Really…?